algosup/2024-2025-project-1-fpga-team-5/TestPlan/TestPlan.md

 ## 5. Test Cases

 You can find the various Test Cases [→ here](https://docs.google.com/spreadsheets/d/19hOothj9DaywUXqyfjia2evk6Djy2kNbEhjEEK4RGDQ/edit?usp=sharing).
 The purpose of this document is to outline the future features that will need to be tested in advance to identify potential defects early in the project.
+The cases are presented in the following format:

+- *Test Case:* A description of the scenario being tested.
+- *Type of Case:* Categorized as Audio/Visual, Game States/Dynamics, or Game Mechanics.
+- *Current Status:* Indicated as Not Started, In Progress, or Done.
+- *Expected Result:* The anticipated outcome of the test.
+- *Actual Result:* The observed outcome after testing.

 ## 6. Risks and Contingencies